alihoseiny/word_cloud_fa/README.md

 <!-- tocstop -->

 # How to Install
+If you want to use this module on the Windows operating system, you SHOULD use following command for installation:

+`pip install wordcloud-fa==0.1.4`

-For installing this module, you can simply run
+For installing this module on other operating systems, you can simply run

 `pip install wordcloud-fa`.